OpenCloses in 18 days

 What expenses are eligible under Affordable Housing Grants?

-New affordable housing construction.
+New construction of affordable housing units.

-Rehabilitation of existing housing units.
+Rehabilitation of existing residential units.

 Where is the Affordable Housing Grants available?